yassineMrabet/R-lipids/README.md

-# Rlipids
+# Rbiodiesel
-Lipids and biodiesels calculations libraries for R.

-This is a draft for an R package dedicated to the calculation of lipids chemical and physical properties as well as the inference of biodiesel fuel properties based on verified computational models.
+This is a draft for an R package dedicated to the calculation of lipids chemical and biodiesel properties as well as the inference of biodiesel fuel properties based on verified computational models.

 ## Chemical properties
 * [Acid value](https://en.wikipedia.org/wiki/Acid_value)